layer8x/youtube-dl.rb/README.md

 ## Install youtube-dl
 This gem ships with the latest (working) version of youtube-dl built-in, so you don't have to install youtube-dl at all!
 Unless you want to.

+Some features of youtube-dl require ffmpeg or avconf to be installed, but they are usually in your system's package manager.

 ## Usage

 Pretty simple.